The best Amazon Black Friday deals 2018

 Our editors search through thousands of deals to unearth the best prices from the most trustworthy retailers.
 You can support us by clicking these independently selected links, as we may earn a commission on any purchase you make - but at no extra cost to you.

-Black Friday is now mere days away, so you're probably already licking the pencil and getting your wishlist of what you hope to buy this year.
+Black Friday is now just a day away, so you're probably already licking the pencil and getting your wishlist of what you hope to buy this year.
 The good news is, there are already deals to be had.

 Despite having its own sales earlier in the year on Prime Day, Amazon is one of the big hitters for Black Friday and Cyber Monday too.
 It's got the widest range of products on the market, and often goes toe-to-toe with the biggest electrical retailers in stocking the big-ticket items that people really want to buy.